Erdiko/ngx-user-admin/README.md

 # ngx-user-admin

-**A modular AngularJS User Management UI**
+**A modular AngularJS User Management UI package**

-ngx-user-admin is a npm package or our AngularJS user-admin module designed for use with our Erdiko User Admin project but is easily extended for use in other projects.
-Secured with routing guards and JWT tokens, this is a great start (or end) for secure user management.
+ngx-user-admin is a npm package designed for use with the [Erdiko User Admin Module](https://github.com/Erdiko/user-admin) but is easily extended for use in other projects.
+Secured with routing guards and JWT tokens, this package is a great start (or end) for secure user management.

-The UI relies upon the Twitter Bootstrap / ngx-bootstrap projects and is easily modified for customization.
+The UI relies upon the Twitter Bootstrap / ngx-bootstrap projects and is easily modified for customization by extending the components.

 **Note** this is an active development project and not quite ready for production yet.
-A stable V1 is due for release in June 2017.
+A stable V1 is due for release end of June 2017.

 Package Installation
 ------------

-This package is included as a dependency with our user-admin project.
+This package is included as a dependency with our [user-admin](https://github.com/Erdiko/user-admin) project by default.
 We highly suggest you check out this package for all your user administration needs.

-If you would like to use this package with your custom package, you will need to provide mapped AJAX responses.
+If you would like to use this package with your custom package, you will need to provide matching AJAX responses or extend the services.
+For more information, please refer to our documentation (coming soon).

 Manual installation of this package is also quite simple and is required for local development: